 The lender will also consider the value of the home and the amount it could reasonably expect to get from selling it.
 In California, "cash for keys" agreements typically range from $500 to $5,000.

 Lenders are sometimes willing to pay this money to avoid the lengthy and costly court proceedings that are often required to evict the occupants of a home.
 They also don't want to have to repair any damage to the home caused by people who are angry at the foreclosure.

 The money will be given only after a final inspection of the property is completed and the keys are handed off to a representative of the lender.

 Giving Up Ownership

 Keep in mind that in most cases, when homeowners sign a "cash for keys" agreement, they're acknowledging the lender is now the rightful owner of the home.
-The homeowners may no longer able to defend themselves in the foreclosure lawsuit the lender has filed against them and are consenting to judgment.
+The homeowners may no longer be able to defend themselves in the foreclosure lawsuit the lender has filed against them and are consenting to judgment.
 Before signing, homeowners should make sure the agreement frees them from paying back the balance they still owe on the home.

 If homeowners have doubts about whether a "cash for keys" agreement is in their best interest, they should consult an attorney before signing.
 Those who can't afford an attorney should contact a HUD-approved housing counselor for advice.
 Local legal aid groups may also be able to assist.